 In 1999, during the Clinton administration, Aron stated that the President of the United States “has a duty to fill judicial vacancies and appoint jurists who share his views.”
 But during the George W. Bush years that followed (2001-09), Aron supported ten Senate filibusters against the President’s judicial appointments.
 Some examples of Bush nominees whom Aron opposed:

-By contrast, Aron has invariably supported the judicial nominees of leftist Democrats.
+In contrast to her consistent antipathy for Republican judicial nominees, Aron has invariably supported the nominees of leftist Democrats.
 When Barack Obama nominee Sonia Sotomayor was confirmed to the Supreme Court in August 2009, for instance, Aron called it “a historic, groundbreaking event that marks the start of a new day for justice in America,” and “just the beginning of the significant change that President Obama can bring to our judicial system.”

 Aron likewise applauded Obama’s 2010 Supreme Court nominee, Elena Kagan, as a woman of “sterling academic and professional qualifications” as well as a “willingness to stand up for the rights of ordinary Americans.”
 The Kagan appointment also “represents an historic step forward as women continue to take their rightful place on the highest court in the land,” Aron added.

 In response to a September 2011 report indicating that nearly three-fourths of all federal judges who theretofore had been confirmed under President Obama were women and/or nonwhite minorities, Aron said: “The more diverse the courts, the more confidence people have in our judicial system.
 Having a diverse judiciary also enriches the decision-making process.”